martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 server at example.com").
 The DNS name conforms to one of the following forms:

-1. A "traditional domain name", i.e., a fully qualified DNS domain name or "FQDN" (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
+1. A "traditional domain name", i.e., a FQDN
+  (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
 Informally, such labels are constrained to
   {{US-ASCII}} letters, digits, and the hyphen, with the hyphen prohibited in the first character position.
 Additional qualifications apply (refer to